ripienaar/puppet-extlookup/README.md

 Status?
 =======

-This is a work in progress, do not use yet.
+This is a work in progress, use at your own risk

 Contact?
 ========